 We are supported by the services of STIPS (Specialist Teachers for Inclusive Practise); this includes both a language and learning advisor and an inclusion specialist.
-Additionally, a link educational psychologist is allocated to the school.
+We access Surrey's EP service on a consultation basis as we do not currently have a link EP.
 We also access the following services to address the needs of individuals: occupational therapy, speech therapy, physical disability support and Freemantles ASD Outreach service.
-We have good links with CAMHS (Child and Adolescent Mental Health Services) which includes a team of experienced paediatricians, and make referrals and access their advice as needed.
+We have good links with the local Primary Mental Health nurse, CAMHS (Child and Adolescent Mental Health Services) which includes a team of experienced paediatricians, and make referrals and access their advice as needed.
 (Referrals will only be made with the permission of the parents / carers.)
 School is supported by REMA (The Race Equality and Minority Achievement) to raise the achievement and improve outcomes for minority ethnic children and young people, including those who speak a minority language (pupils with English as an additional language or EAL) and those from Traveller communities.

 We have a particular duty in ensuring that Looked After Children are given the appropriate support and care to help to support their progress and engagement within the learning environment.
-Our designated teacher (Sarah Stocking) meets with social services and the virtual school to ensure the child's wider needs are being met.
+Our designated teacher (Aimee Fairhurst) meets with social services and the virtual school to ensure the child's wider needs are being met.
 A personal education plan (PEP) is produced termly to help support the child develop holistically.